Instant Pot Sumo Soup (Chanko Nabe). Sumo wrestler soup, loaded with homemade meatballs, tofu, mushrooms, and chicken broth.

 Can’t find Yuzu Koshu?
 Pass another Asian hot sauce at the table, like Sriracha or Gochujang.

-Oh, OK, if you have to use store bought broth, you can.
-Just get low sodium broth, skip the extra salt in the recipe, and don’t tell me what you’re doing - I don’t want to know.
+If you have to use store bought broth, you can.
+Get low sodium broth and skip the extra salt in the recipe.

 Tools